obfuscatedgenerated/cg50-scripts/README.md

 This repository contains scripts designed for the [Casio fx-CG50](https://education.casio.co.uk/products/cg50), although most may work on any Python/MicroPython enabled calculator.

+The CG50 uses MicroPython 1.9.4.
+This means f-strings and other Python 3.6 features are not supported.
+You can test it here: https://micropython.org/unicorn/ (you may need to replace some stdin with defined values).

 ## Scripts

 ### [Pascal's Triangle](pascal.py)